What is CBD?

 CBD is short for cannabidiol and is one of 113 cannabinoids in the hemp/cannabis plant.
 CBD is present in both the hemp and marijuana plant (forms of cannabis) and is legal for sale in the UK and most countries as it is a non-psychoactive, however always check the law where you are.
 To be considered hemp, the plant must have a THC level of 0.2% or less.
 Suggested benefits include pain relief, improved cognition, reduction in anxiety levels and increased mobility although many of these have yet to be fully investigated.

-It has been shown through many research and scientific studies to possess a variety of properties and potential health benefits, hence why CBD products are becoming more and more popular.
+CBD has been shown through much research and scientific studies to possess a variety of properties and potential health benefits, hence why CBD products are becoming more and more popular.
 CBD is provenly safe, legal and non-intoxicating.

 As our CBD products are derived from the hemp plant and not the marijuana plant, they do not get you "high" in any kind of way, even if you were to consume high amounts.
 This is because NuHemp Broad Spectrum and Full Spectrum CBD products contain no THC and 0.2% of THC, respectively.
 THC (Tetrahydrocannabinol) which is another cannabinoid from the hemp/marijuana plant, but it is the one which attaches to receptors in your brain and gives you a psychoactive effect, CBD does not do this.